Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 ##### 3. Opacity Is Dangerous

-All these critics emphasize the dangers of systems we don't understand:
+All these critics emphasise the dangers of systems we don't understand:

 - *Marcus*: We cannot control, correct, or safely deploy opaque systems
-- *Searle*: Opacity reveals the gap between behavior and genuine cognition
+- *Searle*: Opacity reveals the gap between behaviour and genuine cognition
 - *Bender*: Lack of transparency enables biases to hide in plain sight
 - *Gebru*: Inscrutability shields harmful systems from accountability
 - *Mitchell*: We can't improve what we don't understand or evaluate what we can't interpret